 For a second year in a row, a Charlottesville High School student has earned a highly competitive travel fellowship in China through the National Security Language Initiative for Youth (NSLI-Y) program.
 Sponsored by the U.S. State Department, the program serves to develop knowledge of languages and cultures that are critical to our national security and foreign relations.
-Junior Lucas Higgins is this year’s honoree.
+Junior Lucas Higgins is the 2017 honoree.

 In the past three years alone, six other Charlottesville students and teachers have earned U.S. State Department travel fellowships.
 This summer, Spanish teacher Carolyn Evans will travel with a U.S. Department of Education program.